Jon Feliciano

-Jon Feliciano (born February 10, 1992) is an American football center for the New York Giants of the National Football League (NFL).
-He played college football at Miami.
+Jon Feliciano (born February 10, 1992) is an American former professional football player who was a guard for 10 seasons in the National Football League (NFL) for the Oakland Raiders, Buffalo Bills, New York Giants, and San Francisco 49ers.
+He played college football for the Miami Hurricanes and was selected by the Raiders in the fourth round of the 2015 NFL draft.

 Early life

 Feliciano was born in East Meadow, New York.
-He is from a tight-knit, big Italian family; his paternal grandparents were both Italian immigrants from Sicily, while his maternal grandparents were Puerto Rican.
-Jon, his mother and younger brother moved to South Florida in the mid-90s.
+Jon’s father Rafael Feliciano, a former MTA bus driver is of Puerto Rican descent, while his mother is of Sicilian descent.
+Jon along with his Mom and younger brother moved to South Florida in the mid-90s.
 As a child, Feliciano was more interested in designing and playing video games and basketball than in football.

 In the early 2000s, Jon and his family moved to Davie, Florida where he eventually enrolled at Western High School, playing basketball and football.

 Throughout his adolescence, Feliciano’s mother’s battle with cancer, spotty employment, and his brother’s health challenges caused a great deal of financial and emotional strain on the family.
 In 2008, his mother returned to New York while Feliciano willingly remained in Davie to complete his high school career.
 Throughout these formative years, Feliciano dealt with periods of homelessness and hunger.

 Considered a three-star recruit and number 19 offensive guard by Scout.com, he was also considered a three-star prospect by Rivals.com and ranked as the 55th best offensive tackle in the nation.
 Feliciano was also named to First-team All-Broward by Sun Sentinel.
 Despite having received offers from the University of Akron, Florida International University and San Diego State University, to name a few, Feliciano’s heart was set on being a Hurricane.
 Encouraged by his best friend Sean Cole and accompanied by his coach Rashad West, Feliciano attended the 2008 University of Miami spring scrimmage with his highlight tape in hand.
 Catching the eye of coach Tommie Robinson, he was given a scholarship to play for the University of Miami.